You have a big idea, truckloads of ambition, dreams of a thriving Mississippi LLC, and you’re mentally prepared to make it happen.

 Want Help Filing Your Certificate of Formation?

-While each service has optional upgrades and perks packages, on the most basic level, they will review your business information, prepare your formation documents, and submit them to the Mississippi Office of the Secretary of State.
+While each service has optional upgrades and perks packages, on the most basic level, they will review your business information, prepare your formation documents, and submit them to the Mississippi Secretary of State.
 They will complete everything outlined in this guide and notify you when your Certificate of Formation has been filed.
 You won’t have to lift a finger.

 There are other benefits too.
 Some services will include a year of free registered agent service when you hire them.
 Other services offer order tracking, notifications on future documents (like Annual Reports), assistance drafting your operating agreement, or coverage of certain LLC formation costs.